-A contact list is established to identify campus constituents who were in close contact with the suspected or positive individual from 48 hours before symptoms began, until the individual left campus.
-Anyone identified as having been potentially exposed to a suspected case or person under investigation must self-monitor and unvaccinated persons or symptomatic fully vaccinated persons exposed to a confirmed case must self-quarantine and contact their healthcare provider if necessary.
+A contact list is established to identify campus constituents who were in close contact1 with the suspected or positive individual from 48 hours before symptoms began, until the individual left campus.
+Anyone identified as having been potentially exposed to a suspected case or person under investigation must self-monitor2 and symptomatic, persons exposed to a confirmed case must self-quarantine3 and contact their healthcare provider if necessary; this includes vaccinated or unvaccinated persons.
 The investigation team will attempt to create this list if unavailable after speaking with the positive case.
 The county health department will also conduct contact tracing based on their investigation of each case.